 IEFT is committed to ensuring students from all cultural and linguistic backgrounds have access to the opportunity to grow their practice in Emotionally Focused counselling and therapy.
 Prospective students are welcome to discuss any special needs or learning requirements with IEFT before applying.

-IEFT is committed to recognising and valuing individual differences, and to reducing any barriers to learning opportunities.
+IEFT is committed to recognising and valuing individual differences, and to reduce any barriers to learning opportunities.
 All students are encouraged to contact IEFT for assistance should they require it, particularly students from equity groups identified by the Department of Education and Training (2015):

 - People who identify as Aboriginal and/or Torres Strait Islander